microsoft/PowerToys/README.md

 ## PowerToys Community

 The PowerToys team is extremely grateful to have the [support of an amazing active community][community-link].
 The work you do is incredibly important.
 PowerToys wouldn’t be nearly what it is today without your help filing bugs, updating documentation, guiding the design, or writing features.
 We want to say thank you and take time to recognize your work.
+Month over month, you directly help make PowerToys a better piece of software.

 ## Code of Conduct